deanOfWalls/CRUD_demo/README.md

 ## Conclusion

-The `CRUD_demo` web application is a simple and straightforward demonstration of CRUD operations using Java, Spring Boot, jQuery, Thymeleaf, and H2.
+The `CRUD_demo` web application is a simple and straightforward demonstration of CRUD operations using Java, Spring Boot, jQuery, and H2.
 It provides an easy-to-understand introduction to building and deploying CRUD applications.
 Its containerized nature ensures consistent behavior across different environments, while its deployment on Render.com makes it easily accessible to users worldwide.